If I were limited to just one word to describe Bryce Canyon, it would be otherworldly.

 Bryce Canyon Features to Find

 By far the most popular Bryce Canyon feature, the amphitheater is the expansive area where you’ll see a huge collection of hoodoos.
-Visible from all viewpoints, the amphitheater is the image you’ll have in mind when you arrive at Bryce Canyon—and the one that will be unforgettable when you leave.
+Visible from all viewpoints, the amphitheater is the image you’ll have in mind when you arrive—and the one that will be unforgettable when you leave.

 ► Thor’s Hammer